aHaquer/pico2021/weirdfile.md

-Weird File Writeup
+# Weird File Writeup

-The Challenge Description Is:
-What could go wrong if we let Word documents run programs? (aka "in-the-clear").
+> What could go wrong if we let Word documents run programs? (aka "in-the-clear").
 Download file.

 I have no fucking idea what in-the-clear means, but I do know that Word docs run macros in the background sometimes.
 The DefCon talk in the hint also suggests thats the issue. (https://www.youtube.com/watch?v=Y7IJjnLGqTQ)